 Bethany Latham, Managing Editor

 Bethany Latham is an Associate Professor, Librarian, and Managing Editor of the Historical Novels Review.
 She is also a reviewer for HNR and Reference Reviews, as well as a contributor to NoveList.
 She regularly publishes book chapters and articles in various scholarly journals.
 Her latest book, Elizabeth I in Film and Television, was published in 2011.

 Sarah Johnson, Book Review Editor

 Sarah Johnson has been an editor with the Historical Novels Review since 2000.
-An academic librarian and reader’s advisor, she has been reading and collecting historical novels for many years and is an active reviewer for Booklist and the Globe and Mail (Canada).
-Her articles and reviews have appeared in NoveList, Bookmarks Magazine, and other popular and scholarly publications.
+An academic librarian and reader’s advisor, she has been reading and collecting historical novels for many years and is an active reviewer for Booklist and CHOICE: Current Reviews for Academic Libraries.
+Her articles and reviews have appeared in NoveList, the Globe and Mail, Bookmarks Magazine, Library Journal, and other popular and scholarly publications.
 In 2012, she won the American Library Association’s Louis Shores Award for excellence in book reviewing.
 Her most recent book is Historical Fiction II: A Guide to the Genre.
 For more information, see her blog at readingthepast.com or visit her on Twitter at @readingthepast.

 Lucinda Byatt, Features Coordinator